Choi Kang-hee (footballer)

-Choi Kang-hee (born 12 April 1959) is a South Korean football manager and former player; he is the currently head coach of Chinese Super League club Shandong Taishan.
+Choi Kang-hee (born 12 April 1959) is a South Korean football manager and former player.

 Club career

 Choi played for Hanil Bank and Army FC in the Korean Semi-professional League.
 After he accomplished his military service in ROK Army, South Korea's professional league (K League) was founded at a similar time, and he started his professional career by joining a K League club POSCO Dolphins.
 However, he transferred to Hyundai Horang-i after hearing the news of its foundation.
 He became a founding member of Hyundai Horang-i, and spent the rest of his playing career in there.
 He retired at the end of the 1992 season after a row with the club's manager Cha Bum-kun over Cha's training methods.

 International career

 Choi was called up to the South Korean national team for the 1988 Summer Olympics.
 He played all three games, but South Korea were knocked out of the group stage in the Olympics.
 He was also included in South Korea's squad that came runners-up to Saudi Arabia in the 1988 AFC Asian Cup.
 He played three games in the Asian Cup.

 Choi participated in the 1990 FIFA World Cup, playing three games for South Korea.
 However, South Korea failed to win a single game in the 1990 World Cup.